ES-Project-X/documentation/docs/architecture.md

 Our architecture revolves around the cloud services provided by Amazon Web Services.

-- Amazon API Gateway: redirects requests to the correct service.
+- Amazon API Gateway: redirects requests to the correct load balancer in the private subnet.
 - Amazon Cognito: handles the authentication of our users.
 - Amazon ECS: orquestrates and scales our Docker containerized services.
   - Routing Engine: powered by GraphHopper, generates the most adequate route for a cyclist to take.